Restoration Recovery outpatient addiction treatment logo

 For most people, no — especially once you’re stabilized on an appropriate dose.
 Buprenorphine has a ceiling effect that limits how strong the opioid response can be, which is exactly what makes it safer than full agonists.
 In the first week or two, some people notice mild subjective effects that resolve as the dose stabilizes.
 Most patients describe being on Suboxone as feeling normal again rather than intoxicated, and remain able to work, drive, and function throughout treatment.

 There’s no one-size-fits-all answer.
 Research shows longer treatment duration correlates with better outcomes — the Weiss 2011 POATS trial found patients maintained on Suboxone for 12 weeks had 49% success versus 7% for a short taper.
 Many patients stay on Suboxone for years, some indefinitely.
-Treatment length is a conversation between you and your provider.
+Treatment length is a conversation between you and your provider based on your clinical history, life circumstances, and goals.
 We don’t push tapers; we support whatever duration works clinically.

 Yes.
 Everything you share is protected by HIPAA and by 42 CFR Part 2, the federal rule that specifically shields addiction-treatment records from disclosure without your written consent — including from many subpoenas, employers, and family members.
 Be honest about your current use at intake; clinical decisions depend on accurate information, and the conversation is protected.